 We are confident that the DP will open many doors for our students and by providing a world-class course of study at CKY.
 I would like to thank you for taking an interest in the DP at CKY.
-If you have any queries or need more information about the IBDP programme at CKY, please contact our IBDP Coordinators, Ms Jenny Chong and Mr James Kuan:
+If you have any queries or need more information about the IBDP programme at CKY, please contact Principal Jenny Chong and our IBDP Coordinator, Mr James Kuan:

-Email - jenny.chong@cky.hk and james.kuan@cky.hk Tel.
+Email - jenny_chong@cky.edu.hk and james_kuan@cky.edu.hk Tel.
 21482052

-Kind regards
+Kind regards,